What is the Difference between a Violin and a Fiddle?

 The studio must have good lighting and ventilation, and not too much humidity (violins prefer it warm and dry, so damp basements are out).
 Other useful items are a good supply of pens and pencils, a hole punch for sheet music, a stapler, white-out for removing printed fingerings, etc. Perhaps most important is that the studio be comfortable; practicing is hard work and you will be spending a lot of time in this space.

 Lessons are one half hour in length for children and one hour for older adolescents and adults.
 In the case of very young children, an adult will need to be present for the first two or three lessons.

-Lessons are taught in English or French, as you prefer.
+Lessons are taught in English, French or Spanish, as you prefer.
 If you would like to arrange for violin lessons in my studio, please telephone me at 905.373.4378 or send me an E-mail at email@example.com